PlanesLab/ECNumberPrediction/README.md

-# EC Number Prediction Methods Review
+# EC Number Prediction

 This repository contains the code and data used to evaluate computational tools for enzyme function prediction.
-We benchmarked multiple EC number prediction algorithms — spanning both **similarity-based** and **machine/deep learning** approaches — using reaction SMILES as input.
+We benchmarked multiple EC (Enzyme Commission) number prediction algorithms — spanning both **similarity-based** and **machine/deep learning** approaches — using reaction SMILES as input.
 The pipeline includes scripts for dataset preprocessing, tool evaluation under various conditions, performance assessment across EC hierarchy levels and classes, and visualization of results.
 Overall, this repository provides a reproducible and extensible framework for benchmarking EC number prediction methods and helps users identify the most suitable tool for their metabolic modeling applications.

 <p align="center">
   <img src="FIG1.png" alt="General pipeline of EC number prediction methodologies.
 A) Pipeline of similarity-based methods.
 B) Pipeline of machine/deep learning methods." width="600">
   <br>
   <em>General pipeline of EC number prediction methodologies.
-A) Pipeline of similarity-based methods.
-B) Pipeline of machine/deep learning methods.</em>
+A) Similarity-based methods.
+B) Machine/deep learning methods.</em>
 </p>

 Specifically, we assessed the tools under three conditions:
-1. We evaluated all selected methods — [E-zyme](https://www.genome.jp/tools/e-zyme/), [E-zyme2](https://www.genome.jp/tools/e-zyme2/), [BridgIT](https://lcsb-databases.epfl.ch/Bridgit), [SelenzymeRF](https://github.com/synbiochem/selenzyme/tree/SelenzymeRF), [SIMMER](https://github.com/aebustion/SIMMER), [Theia](.https://github.com/daenuprobst/theia), [BEC-Pred](https://github.com/KeeliaQWJ/BEC-Pred) and [CLAIRE](https://github.com/zishuozeng/CLAIRE) — Using 20% of the KEGG 2025 database (1866 reactions).
+1. We evaluated all selected methods — [E-zyme](https://www.genome.jp/tools/e-zyme/), [E-zyme2](https://www.genome.jp/tools/e-zyme2/), [BridgIT](https://lcsb-databases.epfl.ch/Bridgit), [SelenzymeRF](https://github.com/synbiochem/selenzyme/tree/SelenzymeRF), [SIMMER](https://github.com/aebustion/SIMMER), [Theia](https://github.com/daenuprobst/theia), [BEC-Pred](https://github.com/KeeliaQWJ/BEC-Pred) and [CLAIRE](https://github.com/zishuozeng/CLAIRE) — Using 20% of the KEGG 2025 database (1866 reactions).
-2. For all of the methods with avaiable source code — [SelenzymeRF](https://github.com/synbiochem/selenzyme/tree/SelenzymeRF), [SIMMER](https://github.com/aebustion/SIMMER), [Theia](.https://github.com/daenuprobst/theia), [BEC-Pred](https://github.com/KeeliaQWJ/BEC-Pred) and [CLAIRE](https://github.com/zishuozeng/CLAIRE) — we trained or used as prior knowledge 80% of the MetaNetX database (34.046 reactions), and then queried the methods with the remaining 20% (3.783 reactions).
+2. For all of the methods with avaiable source code — [SelenzymeRF](https://github.com/synbiochem/selenzyme/tree/SelenzymeRF), [SIMMER](https://github.com/aebustion/SIMMER), [Theia](https://github.com/daenuprobst/theia), [BEC-Pred](https://github.com/KeeliaQWJ/BEC-Pred) and [CLAIRE](https://github.com/zishuozeng/CLAIRE) — we trained or used as prior knowledge 80% of the MetaNetX database (34.046 reactions), and then queried the methods with the remaining 20% (3.783 reactions).
 3. We did a case study on 28 drugs and their associated enzyme-annotated degradation reactions, and used them to query against all selected methods.
-Additionally, we applied a Top1 and Top5 **majority voting strategy** using [SelenzymeRF](https://github.com/synbiochem/selenzyme/tree/SelenzymeRF), [SIMMER](https://github.com/aebustion/SIMMER), [Theia](.https://github.com/daenuprobst/theia) and [BEC-Pred](https://github.com/KeeliaQWJ/BEC-Pred), to show the potential of combining multiple algorithms to correctly predict EC number.
+Additionally, we applied a Top1 and Top5 **majority voting strategy** using [SelenzymeRF](https://github.com/synbiochem/selenzyme/tree/SelenzymeRF), [SIMMER](https://github.com/aebustion/SIMMER), [Theia](https://github.com/daenuprobst/theia) and [BEC-Pred](https://github.com/KeeliaQWJ/BEC-Pred), to show the potential of combining multiple algorithms to correctly predict EC number.

 For more information, please refer to: